Commercial Lease Rent Structures: A Complete Guide for 2026

 Under NNN leases in multi-tenant buildings, most leases include a gross-up clause.
 This provision adjusts variable operating expenses (primarily janitorial, utilities, and some maintenance costs) as if the building were 90–95% occupied, even if actual occupancy is lower.

-Without gross-up, a building at 60% occupancy would bill tenants for actual utility costs reflecting that lower usage—which is unfair to occupied tenants since fixed cost components don't scale with occupancy.
+Without gross-up, a building at 60% occupancy would bill tenants for actual utility costs reflecting that lower usage.
+That's unfair to occupied tenants since fixed cost components don't scale with occupancy.
 With gross-up, those costs are normalized to a standard occupancy rate.

 The CAM gross-up calculation guide walks through the math in detail.
 This is one of the most frequently disputed items in CAM audits, particularly when landlords apply gross-up to expenses that shouldn't be grossed up (janitorial? yes. property taxes? no).